ncatlab/nlab-content/pages/3/6/7/1/11763/content.md

 This is also known as "[[Leibniz]]'s Law" (not to be confused with the [[product rule]], also so-called).

-According to [Gries & Schneider 1998](https://ecommons.cornell.edu/handle/1813/7340), Leibniz wrote the following, in translation:
+Concretely, Leibniz wrote the following, in translation (recalled e.g. in  [Cartwright 1971, p.
+119](#Cartwright71); [Gries & Schneider 1998](#GriesSchneider98))

 > Two terms are the same if one can be substituted for the otherwithout altering the truth of any statement.
-If we have $P$ and $Q$, and $P$ enters into some true proposition, and the substitution of $Q$ for $P$ wherever it appears results in a new proposition that is likewise true, and if this can be done for every proposition, then $P$ and $Q$ are said to be the same;
+If we have $P$ and $Q$, and $P$ enters into some true proposition, and the substitution of $Q$ for $P$ wherever it appears results in a new proposition that is likewise true, and if this can be done for every proposition, then $P$ and $Q$ are said to be the same; ...

+This paragraph of Leibniz in fact closes with a statement of the converse, often known as the "principle of substitutivity" but which may deserve to be called the *indiscernibility of identicals*:

-> conversely, if $P$ and $Q$ are the same, they can be substituted for one another.
+> ... conversely, if $P$ and $Q$ are the same, they can be substituted for one another.